Click here to visit the website: https://www.glencovecomprehensiveplan.com/

 A Public Information Meeting regarding the project was held on March 20, 2019 at Glen Cove City Hall.
-Click hereto view a display board from the meeting showing the locations of proposed improvements.
-Click here to view an example of proposed intersection improvements.
+Click here to view a display board from the meeting showing the locations of improvements.
+Click here to view an example of proposed intersection improvements that was shown at the meeting.

-Construction of the project is scheduled to occur in spring 2021.
+Construction of the project occurred in spring and summer 2021.

 Please direct questions and comments regarding the pedestrian improvements for the Glen Cove Downtown BID project to the City of Glen Cove Public Works Department (phone: 516-676-4402) or Glen Cove Community Development Agency (phone: 516-676-1625).

 The City of Glen Cove is carrying out a project to rehabilitate the East Island Bridge Tidal Gates and construct green infrastructure to improve the water quality of Dosoris Pond, a tidal estuary located in northern Glen Cove.
 The project includes engineering and construction of these improvements, which will include the refurbishment of existing tidal gate structures, replacement of deteriorated tidal gate hardware, repairs to the bridge piers and walls, and different types of native plantings at locations on the north side of Dosoris Pond.

 This project will put the three sets of tidal gates below the East Island Bridge back into service, restoring the flow between Dosoris Pond and the Long Island Sound.
 Wetland plantings, bioswales, shoreline restoration plantings, and a permeable accessway will be installed.
 This green infrastructure will complement the ecological benefits of improved water flow between Dosoris Pond and Long Island Sound by filtering stormwater runoff that causes pollution in the pond and stabilizing shoreline.
 The project is currently in the Construction Bidding phase, with the goal of starting work by spring 2021.

 The New York State Department of Environmental Conservation (NYSDEC) has awarded funding under its Water Quality Improvement Project (WQIP) program to the City for this project.